spences10/scottspence.com/copy/faq.md

 ## Are you willing to work remotely?

+I think the question now should be, are you willing to come into the office!

-Yeah, I mean, the whole industry has been working remotley since the pandemic started.
+Yeah, I mean, the whole industry has been working remotley since 2020 now.

 I'd prefer not to be bound by any number of days needed to be worked in an office.
 Occasional meetings, fine.